Professional Affiliations

 with Alex Imas

-Automated Cognitive Expertise and Human-AI Error Decomposition: Evidence from Critical Thinking Evaluation Coming Soon
+Automated Cognitive Expertise and Human-AI Error Decomposition Coming Soon

-Critical Thinking and Economic Impacts: A Natural Field Experiment in Saudi Arabia on Educational and Labor Performance (in the field)
+Critical Thinking and Economic Impacts: A Natural Field Experiment in Saudi Arabia on Educational and Labor Performance Pilot Data Collected

 with Michael Cuna, Faith Fatchen, Faisal Kattan, Min Sok Lee and John List